wjwillemse/nafigator/CONTRIBUTING.rst

 Pull Request Guidelines
 -----------------------

+We work with a main and a dev branch.
+To add new functionality, make a new branch, add the new functionality and submit a pull request to the dev branch.
+When needed we will merge the dev branch with the main branch and provide a new version of the package.

 Before you submit a pull request, check that it meets these guidelines:

 1. The pull request should include tests.